robotverseny/megoldas_zala23/workshop/README.md

 Software packages can be downloaded to the on-board computer of the robot platform, which requires internet access.

-1. Ethernet: connect the Ethernet cable to the Ethernet port of the on-board computer of the robot platform.
+- Ethernet: connect the Ethernet cable to the Ethernet port of the on-board computer of the robot platform.

-obsession

-2. WiFi: after issuing the `nmtui` terminal command, connect to the available WiFi network.
+- WiFi: after issuing the `nmtui` terminal command, connect to the available WiFi network.
 ```
 nmtui
 ```